 When it’s taken as directed, DXM is usually safe and rarely causes side effects.
 But combining DXM with alcohol is extremely dangerous and can even kill you.
 Side effects can range from dizziness and lightheadedness to drowsiness, nausea and vomiting.

 Unfortunately, recreational abuse of products containing DXM by teens and adolescents has become an increasingly common problem.
-More than three percent of 10th- and 12th-graders have reported abusing cough medicines to get high, and DXM abuse results in approximately 6,000 emergency department visits every year, according to the National Capital Poison Center.
+Approximately 3 percent of 8th-, 10th- and 12th-graders have reported abusing cough medicines to get high, and DXM abuse results in approximately 6,000 emergency department visits every year, according to the 2017 Monitoring the Future survey.

 Taking excessive amounts of DXM — a practice known as “robotripping” or “skittling” — can cause euphoria, hallucinations, distorted visual perception, loss of motor coordination and sedation.